All Products

 Precautions

-When you execute the DELETE or UPDATE statement to delete or update data in tables or partitions of the tables, take note of the following items:
+When you use DELETE or UPDATE statement to delete or update data in tables or partitions of the tables, take note of the following items:

 • In specific scenarios, you may want to execute the DELETE or UPDATE statement for a small amount of data in a table and infrequently perform read and other operations in subsequent procedures.
 To reduce the storage space that is occupied by the table, we recommend that you merge the base files with all delta files after you execute the DELETE or UPDATE statement for the table several times.
-For more information, see Merge files of a transactional table.
+For more information, see ALTER TABLE COMPACT.

 For example, you want to perform delete or update operations for 10% of data 10 times each day.
 In this case, we recommend that you estimate the total cost and the consumption of the subsequent read performance if you execute the DELETE or UPDATE statement on the table.
 Then, compare the estimated result with that of executing the INSERT OVERWRITE or INSERT INTO statement.
 This helps you choose an efficient method.